Wizard-Scientific/chaino/Readme.md

 ## Command Line Example

+The example script [`blockchain.py`](bin/blockchain.py) demonstrates some simple chaino tasks.

-Download the first 1000 blocks of the Fantom DAG.
+On the command line, download the first 1000 blocks of the Fantom DAG.
 Then, extract all transactions and write them to a CSV file.

 ```bash